saharqiyash/Git-Collaboration/README.md

 ###Merge:
 Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
 This often happens as a "pull request" (which can be thought of as a request to merge), or via the command line.
 A merge can be done through a pull request via the GitHub.com web interface if there are no conflicting changes, or can always be done via the command line.

+###Checkout:
+You can use git checkout on the command line to create a new branch, change your current working branch to a different branch, or even to switch to a different version of a file from a different branch with git checkout [branchname] [path to file].
+The "checkout" action updates all or part of the working tree with a tree object or blob from the object database, and updates the index and HEAD if the whole working tree is pointing to a new branch.